 Situated on the stunning Likoma island in the middle of Lake Malawi, set in the warm heart of Africa.
 Kaya Mawa, meaning Maybe Tomorrow, offers the ultimate beach destination in Africa, as an amazing escape in itself, before or after your safari elsewhere.
 For complete relaxation and indulgence, or to enjoy a variety of unique watersports.
 Upon arrival on the islands airstrip, you will experience the warmest welcome by the friendly people in the local communities.

 Voted in the top ten 'Most Romantic Places in the World' by Conde Nast and in the Tatler top 101 Hotels in the World, most recently voted ‘Most romantic safari property’ by the Safari Awards 2018 and voted Best Beach Property in Africa in the Good Safari Awards.
-From the pristine white sandy beach, the stunning lodges, blended in nature and the staff recruited from the local community, there is literally nowhere else like it…..
+From the pristine white sandy beach, the stunning lodge is blended in with nature and the staff recruited from the local community, there is literally nowhere else like it…..

-Make sure to visit one of its amazing additional sights; despite its small size, Likoma island features St Peters cathedral, one of the largest churches in Africa.
+Despite its small size, Likoma island features St Peters cathedral, one of the largest churches in Africa.